elunna/nerfhack-changelog/README.md

 **potion of blood:**
 * Decent food for vampires
 * The nutrition granted has been raised from other variants, and grants 400 nutrition.
+* 1 in 4 potions of blood generate cursed.

 **potion of vampire blood:**
 * Fantastic meal for vampires